 A well-integrated and safe transport network is required to support the tourism industry and attract more tourists to the region.
-The ease of access and supply of wayfinding signage, clear and legible route choices, adequate rest stops and scenic lookouts enhance the region's appeal to potential tourists.
+Ease of access, wayfinding signage, clear and legible route choices, adequate rest stops and scenic lookouts enhance the region's appeal to potential tourists.
 Well-maintained and enhanced transport infrastructure also promotes access to the region via bus, coach, rail, air and sea.